bkkuan/tp/docs/DeveloperGuide.md

 * 4a.
 The given index for either task is invalid.

     * 4a1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case resumes at step 2.

 * 4b.
 The given index for either member is invalid.

     * 4b1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case resumes at step 2.